Dzaleka-Connect/dzaleka-connect/portfolio/index.md

   so that we can help spread the word.
 layout_style: tiles
 seo:
-  title: 'Community Organisation, Projects and Resources'
+  title: 'Community Organisations, Projects and Resources'
   description: >+
     If you are involved in or know of a project that is designed to benefit Dzaleka and the surrounding community, please share that information with us